Sanjibkarki/Sanjibkarki/README.md

-- 👋 Hi, I’m @Sanjibkarki
+👋 Hi, I'm Sanjib Karki.

--I'm currently a Student
--I have knowledge of c,c++,python and javascript
+    Currently, I'm a student.
+    I use Django for my backend development.
+    I use React.js for my frontend development.
+    I also have experience using Selenium in Python, C, and C++.